 There are two types of foreclosure processes in the United States.
 They include non-judicial and judicial.
 Non-judicial means that lenders do not have to get approval of the court to foreclose.
 In judicial foreclosures, a lender must prove to the court why it has the right to foreclose on a mortgage.
 Florida is a judicial foreclosure state, so your lender will have go to court and file a foreclosure lawsuit to officially begin foreclosure proceedings.
 Once this filing takes place, you will be served with a complaint that informs you there is a suit pending against you and your property.
 The complaint will lay out the claims the lender is making against you.

 If you wish to keep your home, you must respond to the complaint within 20 days.
 If you fail to respond, the foreclosure will most likely go ahead.
 If you are not yet working with an attorney, it is to your benefit to get legal help when the official foreclosure lawsuit has been filed if you wish to keep your home.
 How you respond to each claim in the complaint from your lender can affect defenses you may be able to use later in court.
-Carlos M. Amor, our knowledgeable Davie, FL, foreclosure attorney can help ensure that you respond in the most advantageous way possible.
+Carlos M. Amor, our knowledgeable Davie, Florida, foreclosure defense attorney can help ensure that you respond in the most advantageous way possible.